Methods Manual – Part 1: Effectiveness Review Methods

 Step 5: Systematically Search the Literature

 Prior to conducting the search for evidence, the team will have read existing reviews and other background literature to inform the intervention approach.
-CGO staff then work with a CDC librarian to determine search terms and which databases to search.
+CGP staff then work with a CDC librarian to determine search terms and which databases to search.
 Together these form the review’s search strategy.

 Search strategies are broad enough to capture all relevant evidence and minimize bias.